accujazz/homepage/content/_index.md

 I love to experiment and worked on a few personal projects over the years.
 Most of them are long offline but the experience remains:

-- Online tool to create short compilations of your favorite songs.
+- Online tool to create short compilations of your favourite songs.
 The tracks were auto cut in 11-seconds parts and mixed together with seamless transitions at their beginnings and endings with fades.
 The end result was sort of a bite-sized mixtape.
 - Plain text file format praise: different ways to use plain text files.
 - Chart of mobile apps most often mentioned in social media.
 - Tool to view all replies to a single tweet back in the day when it was impossible to do so on Twitter.